Hakorr/ChessCanvasReader/README.md

 # ChessCanvasReader

-A lightweight JS library to read a HTML canvas, especially to convert it to FEN.
+A lightweight JS library (<9kb minified) to read a HTML canvas, especially to convert it to FEN.

 > [!CAUTION]
 In early development, not ready to be used.
 Optimized on Lichess.org boards.